HTTPArchive/almanac.httparchive.org/src/content/en/2022/third-parties.md

 )
 }}

 In general, third parties account for 59% of Lighthouse legacy JavaScript audit failures.
-A closer look into the audit results highlights top 5 third-party script providers that include legacy JavaScript.
+A closer look into the audit results highlights the top 5 third-party script providers that include legacy JavaScript.

 {{ figure_markup(
   image="pages-with-third-parties-that-use-legacy-javascript.png",